 Are you developing sustainability research?
 Are you looking for an opportunity to trial or test a research idea or an innovative solution?
-Bids are invited for interdisciplinary projects that address sustainability through scalable and transferable research here at the University.
+Applications are invited for interdisciplinary projects that address sustainability through scalable and transferable research here at the University.

 Are you a student considering a sustainability dissertation or other assessed project as part of your studies?
 You could use the campus as your test bed, gather or analyse data that supports delivery of the University’s Sustainability Strategy, or work directly with operational staff to help identify sustainable improvements.

-Are you a member of staff seeking an innovative, sustainable option or solution?
+Are you a member of staff seeking an innovative, sustainable solution?
 Have you considered seeking expert advice from an academic colleague?
 Could student research help to solve the problem or address the challenge?
 The Living Lab can help you to collaborate with the right people across the University.